Field Notes

 If you’re still handing out paper forms or asking for resumes that barely tell you anything, it’s time to modernize.

-A well-designed restaurant job application helps you spot quality candidates faster and spend less time on unqualified applicants.
+A well-designed restaurant job application helps you spot quality candidates faster and spend less time on unqualified candidates.

 Let’s break down what makes a great application and give you a ready-to-use template that works.